 The following key-value pairs are defined and shall be included in the query part in the same order as they are listed below:

-1) If there is one or more TV-Anytime episode CRIDs signalled in the manner described in clause 12.1 of [2] for this event in EIT present/following for the actual TS, then the key "ep_crid" shall be included.
+1) If the platform (whose requirements are outside the scope of this document) defines that TV-Anytime CRIDs are signalled for some or all DVB events and if there is one or more TV-Anytime episode CRIDs signalled using content identifier descriptors in the manner described in clause 12.1 of [2] for this event in EIT present/following for the actual TS, then the key "ep_crid" shall be included.
 The value corresponding with the key shall be the episode CRID.
 If the signalling defines multiple episode CRIDs for the event, then the first episode CRID shall be selected.
 The CRID shall include the authority but omit the "crid://" prefix.
 Number digits, lower and upper case alphabetic characters, dash "-", full-stop "." and underscore "_" shall be included unchanged.
 All other characters in a CRID shall be substituted with a percent "%" character followed the ASCII [28] value of that character formatted as two hex digits where alphabetic characters are uppercase.
+If the platform does not define use of TV-Anytime CRIDs in this way, then the “ep_crid” key shall not be included.